status-im/nimbus-eth2/docs/the_nimbus_book/src/beacon-node-systemd.md

 `<WEB3-URL>` with the WebSocket JSON-RPC URL that you are planning to use.

-> If you want to run on mainnet, simply replace all instances of `prymont` with `mainnet`.
+> If you want to run on mainnet, simply replace all instances of `pyrmont` with `mainnet`.

 ### 2. Notify systemd of the newly added service